mitchdz/meta-smes/docs/README.md

 # meta-smes

-Secure Middlewear for Embedded Systems
+Secure Middleware for Embedded Systems

 ## About
 meta-smes is the meta layer for the iot-ids project